tomspiegl/shakesearch/README.md

 [documents.go](./documents.go) does:

 * Read completeworks.txt
-* Find work start and end markers
+* Mark doucment start and end
 * Create a document for each of Shakespeare's works

 ### Indexer

 [Index](./index.go) implements an inverted map based alogorithm for fast full-text search.
-The index holds a list of word references for each token.
+The index holds a list of word references within documents for each token.

 Documents are indexed on startup of the application.
 The Index then provides two different query methods:
 * Query(searchTerm string) []QueryDocument